 Grievance procedures have been established so that a volunteer may voice a complaint or find recourse from release which she/he believes to be unjustified, or from selection, reappointment, promotion and evaluation procedures which she/he believes to be based on discrimination regarding race, creed, religion, national origin, sex, sexual orientation, socioeconomic condition, disability or age.
-Any volunteer may request a copy of the Girl Scouts of Eastern Missouri Volunteer Grievance Process from the Chief Customer Officer.
+Any volunteer may request a copy of the Girl Scouts of Eastern Missouri Volunteer Grievance Process from the Chief Operating Officer.

 IV.
 Volunteer Separation

 While serious conflicts are rare among positively motivated volunteers, sometimes circumstances can warrant separations from Girl Scouts of Eastern Missouri.
 Separation is intended to be the last course of action; however, it is within the discretion of Girl Scouts of Eastern Missouri Management to take immediate action in appropriate circumstances to release a volunteer.
 The decision to release a person from a current volunteer position could be the result of an evaluation and feedback process or the result of a problematic incident.
-Any volunteer may request a copy of Girl Scouts of Eastern Missouri Volunteer Separation Process from Chief Customer Officer.
+Any volunteer may request a copy of Girl Scouts of Eastern Missouri Volunteer Separation Process from the Chief Operating Officer.